College Admission Case Studies for A/A+ Students

 We are proud to have helped thousands of students apply and be admitted at some of the best universities in the United States.
 Below we have presented some Case Studies of A/A+ students who worked with our consultants.
 The Case Studies provide information on these students and what we did to help.

 Case Study No. 1

-Outcome: Accepted at University of Chicago, Boston University and Stony Brook University.
+Outcome: Accepted at the University of Chicago, Boston University, and Stony Brook University.

 Case Study No. 2

 Client Profile: Male at a competitive public high school.
 4.0 (U/W), 1530 SAT, Math 2 800, Chemistry 790, Biology 770, rigorous course load like most top students at his high school.
-Extracurricular engagement NHS, DECA, FBLA, Science Olympiad, piano, general bio research at JHU through summer program and community service including Clam Cleanouts and organizing environment clean up events through NHS.
+Extracurricular engagement NHS, DECA, FBLA, Science Olympiad, piano, general bio research at JHU through the summer program and community service including Clam Cleanouts and organizing environment clean-up events through NHS.

 In presenting this strategy to the student, he was able to focus and move beyond a general interest in premed while supporting his interest in science.
 His essays uniquely illuminated his intellectual curiosity through personal and academic experiences.

 Outcome: Accepted at Princeton, MIT, Columbia, UPenn, Duke, Cornell, Johns Hopkins, UVA

 Client Profile: Caucasian male at a mid-tier public high school.
 3.9 (U/W), IB curriculum, ACT 32, English 35, Math 33, Reading 32, Science 29, no SAT subject tests.
 Extracurricular engagement not unique or deep, primarily sports (swim, golf, football), National Honor Society, limited community service, and attending a summer college program in tenth grade.